- HTTPProxy Fundamentals

 .spec.services.name field contains the name of the Service, which must

-ExtensionService object must exist in the name namespace as the
+ExtensionService object must exist in the same namespace as the

 Services they target to ensure that both objects are under the same